ryuryumite/ryuryumite.github.io/README.md

 ## Credits

 This is a fork from vividelitezz's ChitChatUnblocker.
 However, almost everything was changed except the ultraviolet stuff.
 I am not saying that this code is completely mine, but most (If not all) of the orginal CCU code was replaced.
-Anyway,